Chapter 1: "Danke Schoen"

 “Warning, the Shield is now active.
 Find and destroy the designated materials and report to the barracks, this is not a drill.”

 The ground began to rumble as Der Riese erupted with commotion and the facility entered its emergency status.
 The intercom repeated the warning message as it blared a siren throughout the grounds.
 Beneath the siren's aching tones were the clomping of boots on gravel and concrete as Group 935's scientists scattered.
-Amidst the confusion stood the man directly responsible for the incident, Doctor Edward Richtofen.
+Midst the confusion stood the man directly responsible for the incident, Doctor Edward Richtofen.
 As the others clamored for safety, Richtofen stood tall, ready to initiate his contingency plan with ultimate confidence.

 “Ah, guten afternoon Doctor Weber!
 You look stressed.”